 It isn't just lumens where manufacturers are less than honest.
 For peak beam intensity, flashlights usually use candela or throw.
 However, for more floody video lights and LED panels, lux is more commonly used.
 Unfortunately, lux is stated at a distance from the light source, and that distance isn't fixed.
 So one manufacturer may claim 1,500 lux at 1m, another manufacturer may claim 1,500 lux at 50cm.
 The former light will be 4 times brighter!
 There are also a lot of dubious lux claims by some LED panel lights.
 Another thing to consider is that lux claims are usually for white light output (most likely with warm and cool white emitters all on) and not for the colour RGB emitters.
 Even RGB emitter brightness can be all over the place - for example one product may have a brighter blue, another might have a brighter red.
 Unlike flashlights, where there are a many reputable reviewers, decent reviewers of LED panel lights are far and few between.
 Impartial reviews with lux measurements I have found useful are New Layer YouTube and Website, and Tech Notice.

 Maximum lumens may be a selling point for flashlights, but you may also need to be aware of how long the flashlight will last at maximum brightness, and maximum sustained brightness.
+The vast majority of light painting photography scenes do not require more than approx. 1,800 lumens, and even that is overkill for most scenes.
 There are multiple other factor that may affect how many of those lumens actually end up in the light painting tool.
 There are plenty of torch/flashlight features that need to be considered for light painting which in many cases are far more important than maximum lumens.
 These include a range of well spaced brightness levels, constant frequency strobes, last mode memory for any brightness level and strobe, and accessible switches.
 I try to include this information in my flashlight/torch buying guide for light painting photographers.
 I would highly recommend reading high quality flashlight reviews such as 1Lumen, ZeroAir, and of course this website!
 Unless it is a new light and not reviewed yet, I would personally avoid any lights with no independent reviews.